 Landmark Medical Center is a member of Rhode Island PET Scan, LLC, a consortium of of leading healthcare providers across Rhode Island.
-Pet scan services are provided at Landmark Medical Center on Thursdays.
+Pet scan services are provided at Landmark Medical Center.

 What is a positron emission tomography exam?